Social Work (SOWK)

 SOWK 4410 GENERALIST SOCIAL WORK PRACTICUM I (5 credits)

-This course is designed to provide supervised, individual and experiential learning offered within the setting of a selected social service agency.
-The student will be introduced to a variety of social work practice roles, develop professional relationships with client systems and learn to apply a number of interventive modalities to effect change across the life span.
-In order to facilitate integration of classroom theory with practice, students will attend a seven-week practicum seminar (2 hours per week).
+This course is designed to provide supervised, individual, and experiential learning offered within the setting of a selected social service agency.
+The student is introduced to a variety of social work practice roles, develop professional relationships with client systems and learn to apply different interventions to effect change across the life span.
+In order to facilitate integration of classroom theory with practice, students will attend a seven-week field practicum lab/seminar (2 hours every other week in spring/fall; every week in summer).

 SOWK 4420 GENERALIST SOCIAL WORK PRACTICUM II (5 credits)